docker-rpm-builder/docker-rpm-builder/README.md

 ## TODOS and ideas
 * Remove wget dependency
-* Create a .src.rpm and then build a binary rpm from it on the fly (see #35)
 * Speed up via something like [nosync](https://github.com/rpm-software-management/mock/wiki#nosync)
 * Speed up by allowing to mount a yum cache directory